 Bullied by peers, 14-year-old jumps from 10th floor

 Bengaluru: A 14-year-old student who police suspect was bullied by his peers jumped off the 10th floor of his apartment complex in JP Nagar.
-Raunak Banerjee, a class 9 student of Baldwin Boys’ High School, jumped to death on June 29 after returning from school. – Times of India
+Raunak Banerjee, a class 9 student at Baldwin Boys’ High School, jumped to death on June 29 after returning from school. – Times of India

-Few days back, we came to know about a case of bullying and suicide in Bangalore and again questioned our parenting methods and the way things are going for our children.
+A few days back, we came to know about a case of bullying and suicide in Bangalore and again questioned our parenting methods and the way things are going for our children.

 What is bullying?

 According to Wikipedia- Bullying is the use of force, threat, or coercion to abuse, intimidate, or aggressively dominate others.
 The behaviour is often repeated and habitual.

 There are two kinds of cases in bullying- Kids who are bullies and the kids who get bullied.
 Bullying is mainly of two types-

 Or internet or cyberbullying is very common these days.

 Points to teach-

 It’s very important to teach our kids some important things about bullying-